 When you place a market order on an app like Robinhood, you’re telling a broker to get the best price you can right this second.
 But buy and sell orders don’t always come into the market at the same moment, so companies called “market makers” essentially sell the convenience of getting your order executed immediately, says James Angel, a finance professor at Georgetown University.
 Those market makers make a profit off of how much someone is willing to sell a share for, and how much someone else is willing to buy it for — the difference is called the bid-ask spread, and the individual investor is the one who pays it.

 To paraphrase a quote about other online platforms… Don’t make the mistake of thinking you‘re Robinhood’s customer, you‘re not – you‘re the product.

 How Much Money Robinhood Makes From Its Users?

 As of 2021, per an SEC filing, Robinhood expected to make $137 per user.
 This number is an estimate for 2021 by multiplying their Q1 revenue number by four.
 It is also worth mentioning that Robinhood only made $83 per user in 2020.

 While $137 or even $200 or $500 per year might seem like a lot of money to spend on an investment platform, it is a small price to pay to be able to day trade all day.
 It was only a few short years ago when paying $7 per trade was commonplace.
 That said, if you’re using Robinhood for long term investing rather than day trading, they likely makes far less than $137 per year on your account.

 All things considered, the fees Robinhood makes from your transactions isn’t a reason to delete the app.
-However, if you really want a reason to be mad at Robinhood, they have done much worse in 2021 and their past is pretty shady too.
+However, if you really want a reason to be mad at Robinhood, they have done much worse and their past is pretty shady too.
 That is probably why almost every finance site on the internet has created posts about the best online trading platforms that aren’t Robinhood.
 Us included.